Tips For Passengers Going on an Ocean Cruise

 - Sue, the company that chartered the cruise ship

 - File against the company that sold tickets

 - Sue charterer or operator of the boat.

 - These claims may be subject to specific rules, which affect where and when a passenger can file a lawsuit and the applicable laws

 Cruise Ship Safety

 Also, all vessels on the ocean are subject to inspections, and this includes cruise ships.
 Most cruise vessels are foreign registered.
-So they carry the other country’s flag.
-Of special interest, this international registration means they are subject to review according to vessel inspection laws in the country of registration.
+So they carry the other country's flag.
+Of particular interest, this international registration means they are subject to review according to vessel inspection laws in the state of registration.

 When these ships board passengers at U.S. ports, the U.S. Coast Guard requires the vessel to meet the standards of the International Convention for the Safety of Life at Sea (SOLAS).
 International regulations must be strictly followed.
 Typically, these rules are for crew and crewing competency, lifesaving equipment, firefighting, and fire protection.